BY-LAW NO. 1

 8.12 Former member to remain liable, etc. The actual or deemed resignation or removal of a member shall not relieve such member from liability to the Chamber form amounts due and liabilities incurred prior to the resignation or expulsion of the member.

 ARTICLE NINE – MEETINGS OF MEMBERS

-9.2 Annual meeting.
-The first general quarterly meeting of the members in each year shall serve as the annual meeting for the year most recently completed.
+9.1 Annual meeting.
 Such meeting shall be held at such time and on such day in March or April of each year as the Board may from time to time determine, for the purposes of doing all things that the Act or the by-laws require to be done at first quarterly meeting, including the election of directors and officers, for the purpose of receiving and approving the financial statements of the Chamber for the financial year most recently completed and the report of the Treasurer or the auditor of the Chamber thereon, and for the transaction of such other business as may properly be brought before the meeting.

-9.4 Place of meetings.
-Each meeting of members shall be held at such place in the Town of Fort Erie as the Board or such committee or directors as may be authorized by the Board to do so shall determine.
+9.3 Place of meetings.
+Each meeting of members shall be held at such place as the Board or such committee or directors as may be authorized by the Board to do so shall determine.

 (a) General meetings.
 Notice of the time and place of each general meeting of members shall be given by the Secretary at least three days prior to the meeting, through one newspaper or otherwise, as is thought necessary by the Board.
 [Act, s.17 (2)]

 (b) Special meetings.
 Notice of any special meeting shall be given by means of a notice inserted in one or more newspapers published or having general circulation within the Town of Fort Erie, at least one day prior to the meeting, or by a circular letter to each member, signed by the Secretary (by original signature or a reproduction thereof), and mailed at least one day prior to the meeting.
 [J1.ct f s.
 18(b)]